-The following are Responsible Employees under this Policy: The President of the College and all members of Senior Staff; members of the Title IX Team; all Public Safety employees, the Office of Student Life (including Resident Assistants and Residence Directors), the Athletics Department, the Human Resources Office, all Faculty, and any Staff who have sufficient authority to take action to address the concern (because, for example, the Staff member supervises the person whose behavior is being complained of or the Staff member has authority over the office or venue where the misconduct occurred).
+Employees who are required to report any alleged sexual misconduct incidents to the Title IX Coordinator, but the College has not conferred upon them authority to take corrective action to end the discrimination or to redress the sexual harassment.
+The following are Responsible Employees under this Policy: The President of the College and all members of Senior Staff; all Public Safety employees, the Office of Student Life (including Resident Assistants and Residence Directors), the Athletics Department, the Human Resources Office, and all Faculty.